 Nursima Ünver

-Nursima is a PhD student at the MPUTC Joint PhD program and is co-supervised by Rosanne Rademaker.
+Nursima is a PhD student in the MPUTC Joint PhD program and is co-supervised by Rosanne Rademaker.
 She studies attention, long-term memory, and working memory, focusing on their interactions while guiding human behavior.
 Besides her enthusiasm for research, she is a foodie who loves to explore and cook different cuisines.

 MSc (Psychology) Sabancı University, 2022